 The sample video shows how fast an AMP landing page can be loaded compared to a standard mobile internet page.

 AMP pages can now be automatically created with standard Content Management System (CMS).
 As with other functions, it simply requires the installation of suitable Plug-Ins.

 AMP Plug-ins for common, cost-free CMS:

 By programming an AMP page on your own you will learn the functionality of the code from scratch and can completely define your internet page within the frame of the AMP specifications.
-On the website of the AMP project you will find a complete tutorial called: Your first AMP page.
+On the website of the AMP project you will find a complete tutorial called: Create your first AMP page.